 There were the river gods known as the Potamoi, and their sisters, the Oceanids were the goddesses of the Earth’s freshwater, such as rain clouds, fountains, and springs.
 Ancient sailors had to navigate the seas extremely carefully, ensuring they steered clear of the many creatures who presided in the deep.

 In the Strait of Messina, there lived two sea monsters, Charybdis and Scylla, The Sea Monster of Ancient Lore.
 Charybdis created whirlpools capable of destroying ships, and Scylla would pluck sailor’s from their ships to devour them.
 Scylla lived on the opposite side of the strait to Charybdis.

 In the ancient Greek cosmos, Oceanus was a River god, believed to be the river that encircled that sphere of the Earth, located at the ends of the Earth.
 This fresh-water river marked the boundary between the realms.

 Beyond the earth-encircling river, was the edge of the cosmos.
 Described as being a dark and misty shore where the solid bronze of the sky rested upon the dark sands.
 The river is believed to be situated near the Underworld and had to be crossed to enter the realm of the dead.

 Oceanus was the source of all water in ancient Greece, Oceanus provided the water to every stream, lake, and sea in ancient Greece.
 According to Homer and Hesiod, the river encircled the earth in a continuous loop.
 Hesiod describes Oceanus as the ‘perfect river.’
 Not only did Oceanus mark the boundary between realms, but the ancients believed that the moon, stars, and sun all rose and set from his waters.

 The Underworld is the realm situated below the Earth.
-Initially, Tartarus was the name given to the realm below the Earth.
+Initially, Tartarus was the god and namesake of the realm below the Earth.
 Tartarus was a gloomy prison pit and the lowest point of the universe.
 Later Tartarus was absorbed into the Underworld, and instead became a section of the realm of the dead.